Pertussis Vaccine – Acellular Combined with Diphtheria and Tetanus Toxoids (Adsorbed)

 When you must not be given it

-- ADACEL® or any of the ingredients listed at the end of this leaflet
+- a history of severe allergic reaction to any of the ingredients listed at the end of this leaflet

-- had an anaphylactic or other allergic reaction to a previous dose of this vaccine or another vaccine designed to protect against pertussis, tetanus and diphtheria
+- a history of severe allergic reaction to a previous dose of this vaccine or another vaccine designed to protect against pertussis, tetanus and diphtheria

 - had serious encephalopathy (disease of brain) without an apparent cause within 7 days of a previous pertussis, tetanus or diphtheria vaccination